RUNDONGLIAO/Integrate-framework-for-on-grid-PV-systems-in-rural-China/README.md

 Use `convertDHWtoelec.py` to convert DHW loads to electricity demand.

 ### 7. Load Profile Integration
-Use `update_loadprofile.py` to:
-- Merge heating and cooling electrical loads, baseline loads, and DHW electrical loads.
+Use `update_loadprofile.py` to merge heating and cooling electrical loads, baseline loads, and DHW electrical loads.

 ### 8. PV power generation simulation
 Use `run_PV.py` to simulate 1kWp PV power generation for selected location.